-The eye-catching swimming pool in Mumbai, India, has been built to raise awareness about the threat of sea level rises as a result of global warming.
+The eye-catching swimming pool in Mumbai, medical India, treatment has been built to raise awareness about the threat of sea level rises as a result of global warming.
 It was constructed by attaching a giant aerial photograph of the New York City skyline to the floor of the pool.
-The idea was conceived by advertising agency Ogilvy & Mather, who were commissioned by banking giant HSBC to promote its £50million project tackling climate change. [source]
+The idea was conceived by advertising agency Ogilvy & Mather, ampoule who were commissioned by banking giant HSBC to promote its £50million project tackling climate change. [source]

 More on Flickr